twolfson/speaker-submissions/node-summit-2013/README.md

 We will finish with my own personal experiment in the BDD space which is a split loose specification / implementation framework called `doubleshot`.

 ## Why will this presentation be important to the Node.js community and the Node Summit Conference?
 (100 Words MAX) *
 We are fortunate to have the amount of modules related to testing we do.
 However, it is easy to lose track of how things came to be.
-I think this will re-enforce the importance of acknowledging our past.
+I think this will reinforce the importance of acknowledging our past.

 ## What do you think the key highlights and takeaways will be from your NodeTalk?
 (100 Words MAX) *
-It is important to know where we came from so we can learn from their lessons and not let the technologies they introduced go to waste.
+The key highlights will be the history of BDD, getting a distilled understanding of what BDD is, and how to use it.

 ## Additional Notes (100 Words MAX)